Scimitar oryx: Status and conservation

 Chad is currently leading a project to reintroduce the species in Ouadi Rimé-Ouadi Achim Game Reserve, with the support of the Sahara Conservation Fund and the Environment Agency of Abu Dhabi.
 At 78,000 km^{2} - equivalent to the size of Scotland - Ouadi Rimé Ouadi Achim is one of the world's largest protected areas.
 The first group was released at the beginning of 2016 in an acclimation enclosure and then fully released in the wild in the rainy season.
-That group was made of 21 animals, which by the beginning of 2017 had already produced a calf, the first birth in the wild for more than 20 years.
+That group of 21 animals, by the beginning of 2017, had already produced a calf, the first birth in the wild for more than 20 years.
 A second group comprising six males and eight females was placed in the acclimation enclosure on 21 January 2017.
-A captive bred group was released into an acclimation enclosure within the Ouadi Rimé-Ouadi Achim Faunal Reserve in 2016, then reintroduced into the wild.
+A captive-bred group was released into an acclimation enclosure within the Ouadi Rimé-Ouadi Achim Faunal Reserve in 2016, then reintroduced into the wild.
 An additional 21 individuals were released into the acclimation enclosure in 2017.
 The first ones to be relocated were released into the wild in 2016 and have adapted well to their surroundings.
 In 2017, another herd of 75 scimitar-horned oryxes arrived in an operation led by Chad's Ministry of Environment and Fisheries and the Sahara Conservation Fund.
 In 2021, 60 new calves were born, bringing the number in the wild to about 400.

 The Marwell Zoo in Hampshire and the Edinburgh Zoo have also worked in partnership with ZSL to help reintroduce captive-bred scimitar oryx to their former natural ranges.
 The Tunisian reintroductions began in 1985 with 10 scimitar oryx from the Marwell and Edinburgh Zoos (co-ordinated by ZSL).
 In 1999 and 2007, Marwell co-ordinated the release of scimitar oryx into three more protected areas within their former historic range.